Back to Faculty Members

 I also highlight the importance of discussion in the classroom and see it as an effective tool for learning.
 Each student has a different background, different knowledge and different abilities.
 Through open forum and discussion we are able to highlight each other’s strengths and achieve remarkable results, benefiting the entire group.

 In addition to the lectures listed below, I coordinate and co-lead travel studies in Hawaii, India, Kenya (adjunct at TWU) and Tanzania.
 I have also placed students in multiple practicum positions.
 In Africa, I have placed students in over five countries.
 Over the last few years, I have had over fifty students complete coursework and internships in Tanzania.
+Many have gone onto graduate school and into planning and development related employment.

 "This internship has broadened my outlook by giving me invaluable planning experiences in an international setting.
 Not only has it enhanced my understanding of East Africa, but it has opened by eyes to the world of development, opportunity, and reality that lies in this vast continent."
 Athena Von Hausen, Summer 2013